metagenlab/zshoman/README.md

 ### Input

-Input is a csv file with 3 columns: label, path to forward reads, path to reverse reads.
-For single-end samples, last column should be left empty.
+Input is a csv file with 2 or 3 columns:

+- sample: label of the samples
+- fastq_1: path to forward reads
+- fastq_2: optional. path to reverse reads

+For single-end samples, the `fastq_2` can be omitted or left empty.
+The first row should contain the column headers (`sample`, `fastq_1`, `fastq_2`).
 See the [input template](https://github.com/metagenlab/zshoman/blob/main/assets/input_template.csv) for an example.

 ### Databases